CGJennings/se3docs/docs/dm-type-viewer.md

 ### Displayed character ranges

 By default, the viewer shows only the characters in the Unicode *Basic Multilingual Plane*.
 This includes almost all of the characters used in modern languages, and will usually suffice.
-The drop down list in the upper right corner of the dialog can be used to switch to the full Unicode range when required.
+The dropdown list in the upper right corner of the dialog can be used to switch to the full Unicode range when required.